Code-Institute-Submissions/Oile995-Project4/README.md

 - bug when updating workout, if statement had no else and caused return of html =None Fixed by changing the if logic to check if creator or superuser

+- bug user img didnt load if placeholder in first image in workout details. fixed by changing and adding if logic in html